- Physical Science and Frozen Ground

 How much carbon is stored in frozen ground?

 There is a huge amount of carbon stored in permafrost.
 Right now, the Earth's atmosphere contains about 850 gigatons of carbon.
-(A gigaton is one million tons—about the weight of one hundred thousand school buses).
+(A gigaton is one billion tons—about the weight of one hundred thousand school buses).
 We estimate that there are about 1,400 gigatons of carbon frozen in permafrost.
 So the carbon frozen in permafrost is greater than the amount of carbon that is already in the atmosphere today.
 That doesn't mean that all of the carbon will decay and end up in the atmosphere.
 The trick is to find out how much of the frozen carbon is going to decay, how fast, and where.

 Figure 3.
 This steppe bison lay frozen in permafrost for 36,000 years before its discovery in 1979.
 The bison, known as "Babe," is on display at the University of Alaska, Fairbanks Museum of the North.